yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-Multiple launches and inefficient of use LDS, local caches, and registers (VGPR for example) contributed to inefficient single test execution for small workload, compared to single block CUDA counterpart.
+Multiple launches and inefficient use of LDS, local caches, and registers (VGPR for example) contributed to inefficient single test execution for small workloads, compared to single block wise CUDA implementation counterpart.

 <br />